vlaaad/vlaaad.github.io/reveal.md

 ## `tap>` support

 Clojure 1.10 added `tap>` function with the purpose similar to printing the value for debugging, but instead of characters you get the object.
-Reveal repls show tapped values in their output windows — you won't need `println` anymore!
+Reveal REPLs show tapped values in their output windows — you won't need `println` anymore!

 ![Tap demo](/assets/reveal/tap.gif)

+If you don't want to use Reveal as a REPL output pane, you can instead use a tap log sticker (always-on-top) window:

+<video controls><source src="/assets/reveal/tap-log.mp4" type="video/mp4"></source></video>

 ## Eval on selection